Meat Stuffed Pita (Arayes Bel Lahem)

 3 table spoons of extra virgin olive oil

-1 table spoon mixed spices (If you don’t have that just use a sprinkle of black pepper, all spice a bit of cinnamon)
+1 table spoon mixed spices (If you don’t have that just use

 Salt